-- 18. On 9 April 2013, the GoK filed its "Submissions on the Status of Cooperation with the International Criminal Court, or, in the alternative, Application for Leave to file Observations pursuant to Rule 103(1) of the Rules of Procedure and Evidence" ("Submissions").15 In its Submissions, the GoK [REDACTED] that it was unable to process the Request for Assistance, contending, [REDACTED] that "there has to be a court order in place in order to fulfil this request".16 The GoK remained ambiguous on which part of the request it was "unable to process".17 - 19.
-On 8 May 2013, the Prosecution filed its response to the GoK Submissions ("Response"), listing the Records Request as one of the requests that had not yet been complied with.18 - 20.
-On 10 June 2013, the GoK submitted its reply to the Prosecution's Response ("Reply"),19 which, for the first time since 23 November 2012, directly addressed the Records Request.
-In the Reply, the GoK stated that "information must be collated from various sources within and outside the government and in respect of information held by private individuals, the consent of the relevant individual is required by law first before the government can access such information".20 The Reply contained no information on whether the GoK had taken any steps to "collate" the information from the "various sources" referenced, or to seek "consent of the relevant individual[s]".
-Additionally, this was the first time since the transmission of the Records Request that the GoK had invoked potential privacy considerations as a reason to further delay the execution of (any portion of) the request.
+Assistance, contending, again, that "there has to be a court order in place in order to fulfil this request".
+The GoK remained ambiguous on which part of the request it was "unable to process".

+- 19. On 8 May 2013, the Prosecution filed its response to the GoK Submissions ("Response"), listing the Records Request as one of the requests that had not yet been complied with. - 20.
+On 10 June 2013, the GoK submitted its reply to the Prosecution's Response ("Reply"), which, for the first time since 23 November 2012, directly addressed the Records Request.
+In the Reply, the GoK stated that "information must be collated from various sources within and outside the government and in respect of information held by private individuals, the consent of the relevant individual is required by law first before the government can access such information".
+The Reply contained no information on whether the GoK had taken any steps to "collate" the information from the "various sources" referenced, or to seek "consent of the relevant individual[s]".
+Additionally, this was the first time since the transmission of the Records Request that the GoK had invoked potential privacy considerations as a reason to further delay the execution of (any portion of) the request. - 21.
+In sum, the Records Request remains outstanding to date, and the GoK has not produced any of the information sought therein.
+In more than one-and-a-half years, the GoK's only apparent action aimed towards furnishing the requested records has been to inform the OTP that it has forwarded the Records Request to relevant agencies and then, lately,

-17 Ibid.
+Ibid.

-18 ICC-01/09-02/11-733-Red, paras 16-19.
+&lt;sup>18 ICC-01/09-02/11-733-Red, paras 16-19.